JohnBoyle-Net/PP2-Big-Fat-Quiz-2023/README.md

 -   ### User stories

     -   #### First Time Visitor Goals
-        1. As a First Time Visitor, I want to easily understand the main purpose of the site.
+        1. As a First Time Visitor, I want the main purpose of the site to be easily understandable.
-        2. As a First Time Visitor, I want to be able to easily view the instructions on how to play.
+        2. As a First Time Visitor, I want to easily access instructions on how to play.
-        3. As a First Time Visitor, I want to be able to easily interact with the site to login and play the quiz.
+        3. As a First Time Visitor, I want to easily interact with the site to log in and play the quiz.
-        4. As a First Time Visitor, I want to be able to easily see how many questions there are and what my score is throughout the quiz.
+        4. As a First Time Visitor, I want to easily track the number of questions throughout the quiz.
+        5. As a First Time Visitor, I want to easily view my score ongoing and my final quiz results.
-        5. As a First Time Visitor, I want to be able to easily see my quiz results and either play again or go to the home screen.
+        6. As a First Time Visitor, I want to have the option to play again or return to the home screen.

     -   #### Returning Visitor Goals